michalBaryzewski/Widoki-Pracownia/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)
 ## General info
+####PROJECT IN PROGRESS
-This project helps client to take care about their garden designed by "Widoki Pracownia".
+This app helps client to take care of their garden designed by "Widoki Pracownia".
+App gives details about plants included in client's project tells how to water or cut flowers.

+App bases on list of plants uploaded with project by admin.
+User has access to the project with all details.

 ## Technologies
 Project created with: